image: Evelien Cammaert

-Absorbing Exposure is a photographical performance in search of a sublime moment that has already passed.
+Absorbing Exposure is a photographical performance, searching for a sublime moment that has already passed.